CourtSC/Search-Tools/README.md

 If no args are provided, the program will use whatever is copied to your clipboard as the search term.

+"google hello" will open a new browser tab and search "hello" on google.com

+"google" will open a new browser tab and search whatever you have stored in your clipboard on google.com

 Commands:

 ddb - Searches DNDBEYOND